Rethinking Your Retirement Tax Assumptions

 While nobody can predict what the future will hold, you can protect your retirement nest egg against higher future tax rates with the right mix of investments.
 It is important that you talk with a retirement planner who understands your federal benefits and your CPA to learn how you can apply these tools to create tax diversity in your retirement plan.

-Tom Walker is a federal employee benefits consultant and founder of Walker Capital Preservation Group.
+Tom Walker is a federal employee retirement planner and founder of Walker Capital Preservation Group.